SeaQL/sea-orm-tutorial/tutorials_book/src/chapter_1.md

-# Introduction
+# Chapter 1 - Simple CRUD Operations

-Sea-ORM is an amazing ORM that aims to be a write code once and run on any popular Relational Database with current support for MySQL, PostgreSQL, MariaDB and SQLite.
-In this tutorial, SeaORM with be used with `async-std` as the async runtime, `rustls` for database TLS connections and `sqlx-mysql` for the MySQL database backend.
+ In this tutorial, SeaORM is used with `async-std` as the async runtime, `rustls` for database TLS connections and `sqlx-mysql` for the MySQL database backend.

 ### Installation of dependencies and tools